Centers for Medicare & Medicaid Services (CMS), HHS.

 Response: In this final rule we did not replace the terms “broker and brokerage” with “transportation program” or “transportation services” because the statute specifically uses “broker and brokerage” and, therefore clearly provides States with the option to establish a transportation brokerage program under the State plan authority.
 We understand that NEMT brokerage programs may vary from State to State.
 However, the most fundamental functions of a NEMT broker are to be a single point of contact for beneficiaries to request transportation assistance, and to directly arrange the least costly and most appropriate type of transportation for each beneficiary.

 Comment: A number of commenters requested that in the final rule we clarify several terms used in the proposed rule.
-One commenter asked CMS to clarify the terms “competent” and “courteous,” while another said that use of the definition of “rural area” found at § 412.62(f) would cause confusion, and that CMS should instead use the term “non-urbanized area” as defined in Federal transit laws.
+One commenter asked CMS to clarify the terms “competent” and “courteous,” while another said Start Printed Page 77527that use of the definition of “rural area” found at § 412.62(f) would cause confusion, and that CMS should instead use the term “non-urbanized area” as defined in Federal transit laws.

 Response: The statute allows both the State and the broker to take responsibility for ensuring that transportation is provided in a competent and courteous manner.
 In considering whether to define these terms in the final rule, we concluded that States, working with the broker, must determine the competency and courtesy of transport services and staff.